FoolCode/SphinxQL-Query-Builder/README.md

         ->match(array('hates', 'despises'), 'Oregano');
     ```

-	By default, all inputs are fully escaped.
-The usage of `SphinxQL::expr($value)` is required to bypass the statement escapes.
+	By default, all inputs are escaped.
+The usage of `SphinxQL::expr($value)` is required to bypass the default escaping and quoting function.

 	The `$half` argument, if set to `true`, will not escape and allow the usage of the following characters: `-`, `|`, `"`.
 If you plan to use this feature and expose it to public interfaces, it is __recommended__ that you wrap the query in a `try catch` block as the character order may `throw` a query error.